NithinRajR/newdatascience/README.md

 # newdatascience
 Hello world,

-To view my work, please do open the files with the name "Work" on it
+To view my work, please do open the files with the name starting with "Work".

 Thanks